chrisjpalmer/chrisjpalmer.github.io/content/posts/parallelism_in_go_part_2.md

 }
 ```

-This function does nothing more than operate in a tight loop.
-The only reason I added lines like `x = i % 2` was to prevent the go compiler from optimising out my variables.
-I thought go probably doesn't know how to optimize the result of `x` in this situation so this would be a good way to make the CPU do some work.
+Why the `x = i % 2`?
+I wanted to create a little more work than just iterating in a loop but I couldn't simply divide two constant numbers together.
+The go compiler is notoriously good at optimising functions like this and sometimes will even calculate the result for you.
+To allude the go compiler, I made the result of `x` dependent on `i` so it was hard to optimize!

 I ran the test and these were my results: